KyuriPark00/HelloKitty-built/README.md

 # HelloKitty-built
-This repository is for demonstrating character-building homework.
+This repository showcases character-building homework featuring Hello Kitty in various occupations.

 # Project Name

-TODO: Hello Kitty with a variety of occupations.
+TODO: Hello Kitty with a Variety of Occupations.

 ## Installation